 The hour seminar flew by, as Tom, Alex and Kusi from Aussie Broadband talked about the 7 Ps of Marketing and how they are applied at both their own company, as well as well-known brands such as Apple, Uber and McDonald's.
-It was fantastic to see so many of our students fielding tricky questions, implications about a well-known brands apple.
+It was fantastic to see so many of our students fielding tricky questions, inclusion about numbers that they are appreciate about the results.